NewsLocalLoveland

 and last updated

-The City of Loveland said the South Railroad Facility opened in 2023 as a temporary overnight shelter and was 'funded with one-time dollars that are now exhausted,' and the city has faced 'service-level reductions to ensure a balanced General Fund.'
+The City of Loveland said the facility was "funded with one-time dollars that are now exhausted."
+The city stated that it has implemented "service-level reductions to ensure a balanced General Fund."

-William Kennedy has stayed at the South Railroad Facility off and on since last October.
+William Kennedy has been staying at the South Railroad Facility intermittently since last October.
 He explained that this overnight shelter offers showers, restrooms and beds, making it a desirable option compared to sleeping outdoors.

 "You don't know what's going to happen.
 You might get robbed or whatever, but you can go inside there and feel safe, and that's the whole thing about being homeless is feeling safe," Kennedy said.